Small-Bodies-Node/catch-apis/README.md

 ## Features

 - A single observation table holds all observations from all surveys.
 This feature allows for an approximate search that can ignore parallax and search all surveys in one go.
 Fine for objects a few au a way or more.
-- The S2 library cells are set to a minimum size of 3e-4 radians (about 1 arcmin), and maximum size of 10 deg.
+- The S2 library cells range from 3 arcmin to 1 deg.
 - Ephemerides may create loops on the sky (e.g., during retrograde motion), this is correctly handled by S2, even when padding the ephemeris with some uncertainty.
-- Ephemeris segments are combined into groups 10 degrees or 30 days long (whichever limit is reached first; 10 deg / 30 days = 50" / hour), and the database is queried for the combined line all at once.
+- Ephemeris segments are combined into 10-deg long segments, and the database is queried for the combined line all at once.
 This improves performance because the segments are spatially correlated.

 ## Data-Flow Overview

-- These APIs are essentially a convenience wrapper around the CATCH and [catch](https://github.com/Small-Bodies-Node/catch) and [sbsearch](https://github.com/Small-Bodies-Node/sbsearch) libraries
+These APIs wrap the functionality given by the [catch](https://github.com/Small-Bodies-Node/catch) and [sbsearch](https://github.com/Small-Bodies-Node/sbsearch) libraries.
-- A user submits a query for a comet or asteroid, e.g. '65P', to the `/catch` route; e.g. `/catch?target=65P&source=neat_palomar_tricam&uncertainty_ellipse=true&padding=0&cached=true`
+1. A user submits a query for a comet or asteroid, e.g. '65P', to the `/catch` route; e.g. `/catch?target=65P&source=neat_palomar_tricam&uncertainty_ellipse=true&padding=0&cached=true`.
-- If the object has been found previously, and if the query option 'cached' is set to true, then the response will indicate that you can immediately access the scientific data by passing the stated jobid to the `/caught/:jobid` route; e.g.
+2. If the object has been found previously, and if the query option `'cached'` is set to true, then the response will indicate that you can immediately access the scientific data by passing the stated `'job_id'` to the `/caught/:job_id` route; e.g., the URL in the `'results'` field:

 ```json
 {